bswar7/Developer-Survey/README.md

 ## Analysis

+### Analysis Steps
+- Data cleaning and preprocessing.
+- Filtering important columns such as (AI tools, country, Employment, Education level).
+- Creating visualizations using bar charts, histograms, and correlation plots.
+- Extracting insights on AI usage, education, and work arrangements.

+### Key Findings:

 - Education: While many developers hold a bachelor’s degree, online platforms remain the most common resource for learning.
-Preferences in technology differ, but JavaScript continues to be the most widely used programming language.
+JavaScript is still the most widely used programming language, though technology preferences differ.

-- AI: Findings indicate that non-AI users generally earn higher salaries compared to AI users.
-Among all countries, the USA records the highest average salary for both groups.
-However, job satisfaction levels appear nearly the same between AI and non-AI users.
+- AI: Non-AI users tend to earn higher salaries than AI users.
+The USA has the highest average salary for both groups.
+Job satisfaction is nearly the same between AI and non-AI users.

-- Work Arrangement: The majority of participants work in hybrid setups, while fully in-person roles are the least common.
-Across all arrangements, developers in the USA earn the most.
-The data also highlights noticeable differences in language and database choices between in-person developers and those working remotely or in hybrid models.
+- Work Arrangement: Hybrid work is the most common setup, while fully in-person roles are the least common.
+Developers in the USA earn the most across all arrangements.
+Clear differences exist in language and database preferences between in-person developers and those working hybrid or remote.

 ## How to Run:
 - Clone or download this project.